Elizabeth Cady Stanton: Education and intellectual development

 Stanton received a better education than most women of her era.
 She attended Johnstown Academy in her hometown until the age of 15.
 The only girl in its advanced classes in mathematics and languages, she won second prize in the school's Greek competition and became a skilled debater.
 She enjoyed her years at the school and said she did not encounter any barriers there due to her gender.

 She was made sharply aware of society's low expectations for women when Eleazar, her last surviving brother, died at the age of 20 just after graduating from Union College in Schenectady, New York.
 Her father and mother were incapacitated by grief.
 The ten-year-old Stanton tried to comfort her father, saying she would try to be all her brother had been.
 Her father said, "Oh my daughter, I wish you were a boy!"

 Stanton had many educational opportunities as a young child.
 Their neighbor, Reverend Simon Hosack, taught her Greek and mathematics.
 Edward Bayard, her brother-in-law and Eleazar's former classmate at Union College, taught her philosophy and horsemanship.
 Her father brought her law books to study so she could participate in debates with his law clerks at the dinner table.
 She wanted to go to college, but no colleges at that time accepted female students.
 Moreover, her father initially decided she did not need further education.
 He eventually agreed to enroll her in the Troy Female Seminary in Troy, New York, which was founded and run by Emma Willard.
+Her uncle Amos Eaton was a friend and supporter of Willard and occasionally lectured at the Seminary.

 In her memoirs, Stanton said that during her student days in Troy she was greatly disturbed by a six-week religious revival conducted by Charles Grandison Finney, an evangelical preacher and a central figure in the revivalist movement.
 His preaching, combined with the Calvinistic Presbyterianism of her childhood, terrified her with the possibility of her own damnation: "Fear of judgment seized my soul.
 Visions of the lost haunted my dreams.
 Mental anguish prostrated my health."

 Stanton credited her father and brother-in-law with convincing her to disregard Finney's warnings.
 She said they took her on a six-week trip to Niagara Falls during which she read works of rational philosophers who restored her reason and sense of balance.
 Lori D. Ginzberg, one of Stanton's biographers, says there are problems with this story.
 For one thing, Finney did not preach for six weeks in Troy while Stanton was there.
 Ginzberg suspects that Stanton embellished a childhood memory to underline her belief that women harm themselves by falling under the spell of religion.